 ALERT also works with communities to meet the challenges of living alongside a dangerous predator, whilst conducting research to improve our understanding of the lion’s behaviour in Africa’s ecosystems to better inform decision making.

 ALERT is successfully operating pilot programs of our ‘responsible development’ approach in Zimbabwe and Zambia.
 Other countries have expressed interest in ALERT assisting them to conserve lions, and we expect our approach to expand across the continent until we have achieved real protection of the African lion that ensures their survival.

 Why do we need lions?

-Tourism is also a major boost to the African economy and lions continue to be the biggest attraction.
-Many of Africa’s most needy communities rely on the money brought in by tourists and would suffer if lions were no longer part of the safari experience for foreign visitors.
+Tourism is also a major boost to African economies and lions continue to be the biggest attraction.
+Many of Africa’s most needy communities rely on the money brought in by tourists and would suffer if lions were no longer part of the safari experience for visitors.

 And don’t forget, the African lion is an important symbol.
 It is an icon; not only to those in Africa, but all around the world.
 Countless companies and organisations are proud to associate themselves with an animal that is said to be the ‘King of Beasts’.

 Imagine a world in which the African lion exists only in stories, pictures, statues and company logos.
 We cannot be the generation that allows this to happen when there are real solutions available to prevent it.